cyberbotics/webots-doc/guide/how-to.md

 ## How To

 This section gives various examples of complex behaviors and/or functionalities.
 The world files are located in the "WEBOTS\_HOME/projects/samples/howto/worlds" directory, and their controllers in the "WEBOTS\_HOME/projects/samples/howto/controllers" directory.
 For each, the world file and its corresponding controller are named according to the behavior they exemplify.

+### asymmetric_friction1.wbt

+TODO

+### asymmetric_friction2.wbt

+TODO

 ### binocular.wbt